kgateway-dev/kgateway/docs/content/installation/advanced_configuration/gloo-readonly-ui.md

 {{< /tabs >}}

 {{% notice warning %}}
-Helm 2 support will be deprecated in Gloo Edge v1.8.0.
+Helm 2 support will be dropped in Gloo Edge v1.8.0.

 Using Helm 2 with open source Gloo Edge v1.2.3 and later or Gloo Edge Enterprise v1.2.0 and later requires explicitly setting `crds.create=true` on the first install, as this is how we are managing compatibility between Helm 2 and 3.